datautvikling/nace-predictor/demo-client/README.md

 ## Prerequisites

-The project is written in [Elm](https://elm-lang.org/), using [Create Elm App](https://github.com/halfzebra/create-elm-app).
+The project is written in [Elm](https://elm-lang.org/), bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

-Install Elm according to [the instructions](https://guide.elm-lang.org/install/elm.html), and `Create Elm App` according to the instructions in the previous link.
+Install Elm according to [the instructions](https://guide.elm-lang.org/install/elm.html) (and `Create Elm App` for some additional features) according to the instructions in the previous link.

 ## Running the application